 Letter of Recommendation

-One letter of recommendation for transfer students is required.
-You will be required to select and assign at least one Academic Evaluator within the Common Application.
-If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and U.S. Social Security number (if available) OR date of birth and be sent directly to American University.
+A letter of recommendation for transfer students is optional.
+You may select and assign at least one Academic Evaluator within the Common Application.
+If you request recommendations outside of the Common Application, they should appear on official letterhead and include your full name and U.S. Social Security number (if available) or date of birth and be sent directly to American University.

 AU requires strong English language skills.
 All transfer applicants (including US citizens) can prove English proficiency by one of the testing options listed below.

 Internal transfer students—those who have taken prescribed coursework at AU and who are applying for degree-seeking status—must earn a grade of "C" or higher in all required English as a second language courses and the WRTG-100 course taken at AU to meet the English proficiency requirement for degree-seeking admission.
 Students who do not meet these criteria must prove their English proficiency by one of the following testing options:

 - TOEFL (Test of English as a Foreign Language) - TOEFL code 5007

 - Internet based test (iBT) score of 80 or higher.
-Sub-scores for each section of the TOEFL should be 20 or higher.
+Sub-scores for each section of the TOEFL must be 20 or higher.
 To be considered competitive, a 90 TOEFL iBT score or above is recommended, with each sub-score 20 or above.